ohler55/wabur/tutorial/lesson-1/README.md

 based API.
 This matches well with the object based approach to the design and to storage of data, not as tables, rows, and columns but as JSON records which encapsulate the data of the objects being stored.
-A REST API encourages the use of an object based set od displays so in the reference WABuR View implemenation each display is backed by either a single object or in the case of lists a set of objects.
+A REST API encourages the use of an object based set of displays so in the reference WABuR View implemenation each display is backed by either a single object or in the case of lists a set of objects.